kalabox/kalabox-app-pantheon/CONTRIBUTING.md

 Testing
 -------

-We have code linting and functional testing for kalabox-app-pantheon.
+We have code linting and functional testing for kalabox-app-php.
 The linting uses jshint and jscs.
 The functional testing uses BATS.

 #### Running Tests